How should my chatbot interact? A survey on human-chatbot interaction design: Chatbots Social Characteristics

-\textbf{[S3] visual elements:} \cite{tallyn2018ethnobot} adopted quick replies as a mean to the chatbot to tailor its subsequent questions to the specific experience the participant had reported.
-As discussed in Section \ref{sec:conscientiousness}, quick replies may be seen as restrictive from an interactional perspective; however, conversation logs showed that the tailored questions prompted the users to report more details about their experience, which is important in ethnography research.
+\textbf{[S3] visual elements:} \citet{tallyn2018ethnobot} adopted quick replies as a means for the chatbot to tailor its subsequent questions to the specific experience the participant had reported.
+As discussed in Section \ref{sec:conscientiousness}, quick replies may be seen as restrictive from an interactional perspective; however, conversation logs showed that the tailored questions prompted the users to report more detail about their experience, which is important in ethnography research.

-Both the benefits and strategies identified from the literature are in line with the types of \textit{personalization} proposed by \cite{fan2006personalization}.
-Therefore, further investigations in \textit{personalization} can leverage the knowledge from interactive systems (e.g., \cite{fan2006personalization, thomson2005standard}) to adapt \textit{personalization} strategies and handling the privacy concern.
+Both the benefits and strategies identified in the literature are in line with the types of \textit{personalization} proposed by \citet{fan2006personalization}.
+Therefore, further investigations in \textit{personalization} can leverage knowledge from interactive systems (e.g., \citet{fan2006personalization, thomson2005standard}) to adapt \textit{personalization} strategies and manage the privacy concern.

 \begin{framed} In summary, the \textbf{social intelligence} category includes characteristics that help a chatbot to manifest an adequate social behavior, by managing conflicts, using appropriate language, displaying \textit{manners} and \textit{moral agency}, sharing emotions, and handling personalized interactions.
 The benefits relate to resolving social positioning and recovering from failures, as well as increasing believability, human-likeness, engagement, and rapport.
 To achieve that, designers and researchers should care about privacy, emotional regulation issues, language consistency, and identification of failures and inappropriate content. \end{framed}